What Is Axis on Eye Prescription? A Simple Guide to Your Glasses Prescription

 If you notice your glasses feel “off,” don’t ignore it.
 It may be an axis problem, and having it double-checked could improve your visual comfort immensely.

-Q1: Can my Axis number be changed?
+Q: Can my Axis number change over time?

 Most people look at their prescription and hone in on the SPH (sphere) number and think that’s all there is.
 But in those with astigmatism, the axis is critical as well.
 Even with the best lenses, without the right axis, you may not have clarity of vision.